 All heating and cooling equipment must have a programmable indoor thermostat or thermostat installed according to the manufacturer's specifications.
-Building occupants should be provided the user manual as education for proper use and maintenance of thermostats.
+Building occupants should be provided a copy of the thermostat user manual as education for proper use and maintenance of thermostats.